TimothyLai1121/Quiz-Javascript/README.md

 # HTML #
 On this project, I will include 3 HTML files.
-* index.html[^1] file.
+* index.html[^1]
-* game.html[^2] file.
+* game.html[^2]
-* end.html[^3] file.
+* end.html[^3]

-[^1] index.html will present a play button and direct to game.html.
+[^1]: index.html will present a play button and direct to game.html.
-[^2] game.html will be where player will have 90 seconds to complete the quiz before getting alert for time's up!
+[^2]: game.html will be where player will have 90 seconds to complete the quiz before getting alert for time's up!
-[^3] end.html will have four buttons for user to either submit score, play again, main page, and visiting creator portfolio.
+[^3]: end.html will have four buttons for user to either submit score, play again, main page, and visiting creator portfolio.

 # CSS #
 Use CSS to style the quiz, including the layout and visual elements such as colors and fonts.